Preeclampsia is a kind of high blood pressure some women get after the 20th week of pregnancy or after giving birth.

 What is preeclampsia?

-Preeclampsia is a condition that can happen after the 20th week of pregnancy or after giving birth.
-It’s when a pregnant woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working normally.
+Preeclampsia is a serious blood pressure condition that can happen after the 20th week of pregnancy or after giving birth (called postpartum preeclampsia).
+It’s when a woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working normally.
 Blood pressure is the force of blood that pushes against the walls of your arteries.
 Arteries are blood vessels that carry blood away from your heart to other parts of the body.
 High blood pressure (also called hypertension) is when the force of blood against the walls of the blood vessels is too high.
 It can stress your heart and cause problems during pregnancy.

 Preeclampsia is a serious health problem for pregnant women around the world.
 It affects 2 to 8 percent of pregnancies worldwide (2 to 8 in 100).
-It’s the cause of 15 percent (3 in 20) of premature births in the United States.
+In the United States, it’s the cause of 15 percent (about 3 in 20) of premature births.
 Premature birth is birth that happens too early, before 37 weeks of pregnancy.

 Most women with preeclampsia have healthy babies.
-But if it’s not treated, it can cause severe health problems for mom and baby.
+But if it’s not treated, it can cause severe health problems for you and your baby.

 What are the signs and symptoms of preeclampsia?